asha23/arlo-framework-laravel-mix/README.md

 ## Notes

-This is a very barebones setup.
-It does include a base theme, but doesn't rely on it.

-It's recommended that you use Laravel Homestead to deploy this locally.
+It's highly recommended that you use Laravel Homestead to deploy this locally.
 Please note that the root folder is ```/web```, so you will need to configure the server correctly to point to this folder.

 ## Example NGINX config